Feroze Khan: Early life and family

-Khan was born on 11 July 1990, in Quetta, Balochistan in Pakistan into a Pashtun family.
+Khan was born on 11 July 1990, in Quetta in the Balochistan province of Pakistan to a Pashtun father, who had been a tribal chief or sardar, and a Punjabi mother.
 He has five siblings, including actress Humaima Malick and singer-songwriter Dua Malik.

 In 2018, Khan married Syeda Alizey Fatima Raza in an arranged marriage.
-On the 3 May 2019, they had a son named Mohammad Sultan Khan.
+On 3 May 2019, they had a son named Mohammad Sultan Khan.
 In 2020 there was speculation that Khan and his wife had parted ways.
 None spoke up about this until Khan’s wife posted a family photo, showing her with Khan and their son, on Instagram with the caption “Home” thus ending the divorce rumours.
 On 14 February 2022, Khan’s wife gave birth to their second child whom they named Fatima Khan.
 In September 2022, there were reports of Khan going to court in Karachi.
 A couple of days later on the 21 September, Khan posted a statement on social media revealing that he and his wife had parted ways, and that their divorce was finalised on the 3 September 2022.

-Career
+In June 2024 there were reports that Khan had tied the knot a second time.
+This was confirmed a couple of days later when both Khan and his sister, Humaima Malick, posted the announcement on Instagram.

+Acting career

 Early work (2014–2017)

-Khan began his career as a VJ on ARY Musik and then later on became a model.
-He made his acting debut in 2014 with television series, Bikhra Mera Naseeb as Harib.
-He then went on to play Aazer in ARY Digital’s romantic thriller Chup Raho, it was criticised due to its unauthentic, flawed dramatisation and misleading depiction.
-In 2015, Khan starred as Humayun in the romantic series Tumse Mil Kay but these failed to propel his career forward.
+Khan began his career as a VJ on ARY Musik and later on became a model.
+He made his acting debut in 2014 with television series Bikhra Mera Naseeb as Harib.
+He then went on to play Aazer in ARY Digital’s romantic thriller Chup Raho, even though it was criticised due to its unauthentic, flawed dramatisation and misleading depiction.

-The same year, he starred as Adeel Ahmed in Hum TV's Drama romance Gul-e-Rana, a drama based on a novel, titled Hasti Ke Ahang, by Samra Bukhari alongside Sajal Aly.
-It was known as one of the popular series during its run, but received negative reviews and has been criticized for its misogynistic, sexist and regressive approach though khan received a nomination for Best Actor - popular in Hum Awards.
+In 2015, Khan starred as Humayun in the romantic series Tumse Mil Kay.
+The same year, he starred as Adeel Ahmed in Hum TV's drama romance Gul-e-Rana, a drama based on a novel, titled Hasti Ke Ahang, by Samra Bukhari alongside Sajal Aly.
+It was known as one of the popular series during its run, but received negative reviews and has been criticized for its misogynistic, sexist and regressive approach though Khan received a nomination for Best Actor - popular in Hum Awards and won the Best Television Sensation - Male.

-In 2016 Khan made his Lollywood debut in Anjum Shahzad's drama film Zindagi Kitni Haseen Hay opposite Sajal Ali which was released on (Eid ul Adha) 13 September 2016 opened to mixed reviews from critics.
+In 2016 Khan made his Lollywood debut in Anjum Shahzad's drama film Zindagi Kitni Haseen Hay opposite Sajal Ali which was released on (Eid ul Adha) 13 September 2016.
+It opened to mixed reviews from critics and was moderately successful.

 In 2017, he starred as Arish in Hum TV's drama Woh Aik Pal alongside Ayesha Khan and debutante Ramsha Khan.
-It received mixed reviews from critics wrote, "what took the makers so long to wrap it up, because Woh Aik Pal was being stretched to the extremes without a need" further wrote, It could not hold its audience because the script lost its essence midway and performances deteriorated".
+It received mixed reviews from critics, one who wrote that "what took the makers so long to wrap it up, because Woh Aik Pal was being stretched to the extremes without a need".